ashleychontos/pySYD/docs/quickstart.rst

 Quickstart
 **********

-The basic example demonstrated on this page is assuming that the user already has some basic-level `Python` experience.
+The example on this page is assuming that the user already has some basic-level `Python` experience.

 Installing & setting up